kmgallahan/Style-as-Code/docs/The_EditorConfig.md

 nav_order: 2
 ---

-# The EdtitorConfig
+# The EditorConfig

 The [Microsoft Docs](https://docs.microsoft.com/visualstudio/ide/create-portable-custom-editor-options) provide a great starting point to learn about EditorConfig files.

-Here are 3 options to help avoid starting from scratch:
+Here are 3 options to avoid starting from scratch:

 ## Visual Studio Defaults